 New York Drunk Driving Laws

 New York has multiple DUI laws meant to help law enforcement and criminal justice officials combat drunk driving.
-A person arrested for alcohol consumption after a motor vehicle accident in New York may be charged under a state law addressing:
+A person arrested for alcohol consumption after a motor vehicle accident in New York may be charged under laws related to:

-- DWI (driving while intoxicated): A DWI charge indicates a blood-alcohol concentration (BAC) of .08% or higher.
+- DWI (driving while intoxicated): A DWI charge indicates the driver had a blood-alcohol concentration (BAC) of .08% or higher.

 - DWAI (driving while ability impaired): This is a charge available if a driver’s BAC is between .05% and .07%.
-Alo, the driver could have otherwise demonstrated impairment in roadside tests or while under police observation.
+The driver may have demonstrated impairment in roadside tests or while under police observation.